craig8196/libtrp/README.md

 # libtrp
 C implementation of The River Protocol (TRP/TRiP, pronounced "trip").
+TRiP is a flexible communications protocol.
 Unfortunately, libtrip could get confused with a NodeJs library and a website.
-TRiP is a flexible communications protocol.

 ## WARNINGS
+* STILL BEING DESIGNED!
 * The code is experimental and probably has flaws
 * Currently in pre-release and will not follow semantic versioning until release v1.0.0